tiagoprn/notepy/README.md

 like applying migrations, start a shell etc. Run `make` to see all available commands.

 ## How to run locally

+### TODO: Create the environment variables for postgres and notepy

 ### Start the postgresql container and create the database
 - make sure you have `docker-compose` installed (if not, install through your distro's package manager.)